tethysplatform/tethys/docs/tutorials/thredds/plot_at_location.rst

 **Last Updated:** December 2019

-In this tutorial we will add a tool for querying the active THREDDS dataset for time series data at a location.
+In this tutorial you will add a tool for querying the active THREDDS dataset for time series data at a location.
 Topics covered in this tutorial include:

 * THREDDS NCSS
 * Plotly